collective/collective.volto.formsupport/README.rst

     --help          Show this message and exit.

-If the form block as an integer field `remove_data_after_days`, the retention days can be defined on a single block, If the value is lower or equal to `0` there is no data cleaning for the specific form.
+The form block as an integer field `remove_data_after_days`, the retention days can be defined on a single block, If the value is lower or equal to `0` there is no data cleaning for the specific form.

 Examples